2009 Mercedes-Benz CL-Class

 The walnut trimmed center stack contains a thin row of easy-to-operate brushed aluminum climate control switches, a hidden compartment for the CD changer and a pair of vents flanking a square analog clock that looks like it could double as Patek Phillipe wristwatch.

 Living in this car is every bit as satisfying as looking at it.
-The center console is home to a push and turn mouse-type knob that is the main interface to the COMAND system and it's thin film transistor (TFT) display.
-The screen is housed in a hooded binnacle to the right of the driver's gauges, which too are TFT technology.
+The center console is home to a push-and-turn mouse-type knob that is the main interface to the COMAND system and its thin-film transistor (TFT) display.
+The screen is housed in a hooded binnacle to the right of the driver's gauges, which also are TFT technology.